PrincetonLIPS/AHGP/readme.md

 `config/model.yaml` provides a example configuration file of the pretrained model to be used for amortized inference.

+In `pretrained_model/`, we provided the pretrained model used in our paper, which is trained on 5000 synthetic datasets of relative small size generated from stationary GP priors.
+We also encourage you to try with your own pretrained model for your specific problem.

 ## Code for training and running the models

 ### Generating synthetic data for training